CHT2531/build-tools/README.md

 > A note about 'slash' characters.
 When using the Command prompt or terminal, most operating systems use a forward slash between filenames e.g. *node_modules/.bin/lessc*.
 Windows use a backslash i.e. *node_modules\.bin\lessc*.
 The backslash character is also the escape character so if we have a file path as part of a string we write "node_modules\\.bin\\lessc".
 The following instructions are written for windows.
 If you are using a Mac, use forward slashes instead.

+> A note about local and global NPM packages.
+It is consider good practice to install packages locally.
+However, at the University, I have had some problems doing this.
+Therefore, the following instructions use global packages.

 ## Running less as an NPM script
 In the root of this folder create a new Node.js project